commandus/tlns/bridge/mqtt/README.bridge.mqtt.md

 - install Eclipse Paho MQTT C library from repository first and
 - build C++ wrapper from the source to make sure it supports websockets

-Runt from the command line:
+Run from the command line:

 ```
 sudo apt install libpaho-mqtt-dev